ORMIRcommunity/templates/computational_project/data/ormir_mids/README.md

 # ORMIR-MIDS

-This subfolder contains the raw files re-structured according to the [ORMIR-MIDS](https://ormir-mids.github.io/) standards.
+Save here the output of [ORMIR-MIDS](https://ormir-mids.github.io/), used to re-structure the raw data according to the ORMIR-MIDS standard